Stock Analysis on Net

 5 Click competitor name to see calculations.

-The quarterly financial data reveals several notable trends in share price, operating profit per share, and their corresponding price-to-operating profit (P/OP) ratios over the analyzed periods.
+The financial data reveals significant developments in share price, operating profit per share, and the price-to-operating-profit (P/OP) ratio over the examined periods.

 Share Price